 Transportation engineering: properties of pavement materials, pavement theory and design, pavement management system, highway location, geometric design, traffic operation and control, transportation cost, transportation supply and demand analysis, and transportation system analysis.

 Master of Science

 Admission requirements: bachelor’s degree in civil or environmental engineering.
-Candidates in other engineering fields or in mathematics, biology, chemistry, or physics may be accepted with the possibility of additional undergraduate prerequisite courses being required.
+Candidates in other engineering fields may be accepted with the possibility of additional undergraduate prerequisite courses being required.

 Program requirements: thesis or nonthesis option.
 Thirty credits plus CVE 601, 602 except for part-time students.
 For the thesis option, the thesis counts as six to nine of the required credits.
 The nonthesis option requires a comprehensive technical report and a written comprehensive exam.

 Admission requirements: master’s degree in civil or environmental engineering or a related field.
 Exceptional students with a bachelor’s degree will also be considered.